Dealing with Difficult Questions about Population

 14. High birth rates are a consequence, in other words a symptom, of poverty, and you can’t cure a problem by treating a symptom.
 The most effective way to reduce birth rates is to address the fundamental causes by lifting social-economic conditions.

-This is one of those ‘either/or’ arguments similar to Question 8 above.
+This is one of those ‘either/or’ arguments, like Question 2.
 Of course reducing poverty will tend to reduce fertility, but reducing fertility tends to reduce poverty.
 There is a cycle here: poverty increases fertility increases poverty increases fertility… Why should we address this point at one place in the cycle only?
 If you get people out of poverty, they will need contraception at that point to reduce fertility: the reduction of fertility doesn’t happen by itself.
 The cycle needs addressing at all points: reducing fertility of the poorest does indeed improve their circumstances.

 The Indian State of Kerala is a good example of where women have been empowered though better education in addition to improved health and family planning facilities.
 The result has been a massive reduction in population growth and poverty.